• Skip to primary navigation

 Step-by-Step Instructions

-Alright, let’s get these loaded fiesta potato bowls on the table!
-Put on some Sinatra, maybe pour a little glass of Pinot Grigio, and let’s cook.
+Let’s get these loaded fiesta potato bowls on the table.
+Put on Sinatra maybe, pour some Pinot Grigio, let’s cook!

 Time-Saving Tips

-Because who has extra time?
-Not this mamma!
+Who has extra time?
+Not me!

 Loaded Fiesta Potato Bowls